samuelmurail/docking_py/docs/installation.rst

     $ conda env create -f .conda.yml

-If you use a linux OS and add a GPU cart, you should use the ``autodock-gpu`` version:
+If you use a linux OS and have a GPU card, you could try the ``autodock-gpu`` version:

 .. code-block:: console